Access

 Related Material

-Title: Frank Harris Collection,
+Title: Frank Harris Collection

 Date (inclusive): 1896-1928

-Library's collection of material created by and related to Frank Harris,
+Abstract: This finding aid describes the Clark Library's collection of material created by and related to Frank Harris, and includes

-and includes correspondence, manuscripts, news clippings, typescripts
+correspondence, manuscripts, news clippings, typescripts and proofs.

-Physical location: Clark Library
+Physical Location: Clark Library

-Language of Material: Collection materials in English
+Language of Material:

 Access